PROSTHETICS AND ORTHOTICS

 - NT Cheetah Sapphirefrom €52.49 €43.38

 - PA-CF low warpfrom €87.71 €72.49

 MEET OUR PRODUCT HERO GIJS!

-Gijs knows all about varioShore TPU materials.
+Gijs knows all about varioShore TPU materials and material development.

 colorFabb is dedicated to developing innovative filaments that improve the quality of life for people around the world.
 Our team of engineers is dedicated to solving the toughest challenges, and we are looking for opportunities to co-develop new custom materials based on your requirements.
 We believe that everyone should have access to the best possible healthcare.
 3D manufacturing can contribute to this goal.

 Interested in this material development opportunity?
 Please contact us via the button below and ask your question to Gijs.